dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 where 'version' indicates the first ISA version in which the value was supported.

-The eBPF verifier is responsible for verifying that the eBPF program stores the return value into register R0 before doing a ``BPF_EXIT``.

 Helper functions
 ~~~~~~~~~~~~~~~~
 Helper functions are a concept whereby BPF programs can call into